-Hostas can be an excellent plant for many gardens.
+The Hostas plant can be an excellent plant for many gardens.
 They are one of the best plants for damp shade, especially on heavier, more moisture-retentive soils.
-There are a wide range of different varieties of hosta to choose from, a few even thriving in very different conditions – even in full sun.
-So you may well find a hosta that is perfect for your garden – no matter what conditions are to be found there.
+There are a wide range of different varieties of hosta plants to choose from, a few even thriving in very different conditions – even in full sun.
+So you may well find a hostas plant that is perfect for your garden – no matter what conditions are to be found there.

 What Are Hostas?

 Hostas are herbaceous perennials.
-They are a well-known ornamental foliage plant, though most also produce clusters of white, lavender or purple flowers on tall stems.
-These plants come in a wide range of shapes and sizes, with a wide range of different leaf colours and shapes.
+They are a well-known ornamental foliage plant, though most also produce clusters of white, lavender or purple hosta flowers on tall stems.
+These plants come in a wide range of shapes and sizes, with a wide range of different leaf colors (including blue green leaf color, gold leaf color, variegated leaf color, green leaf color, creamy white leaves and more) and hosta shapes (heart shaped, bell shaped, and more).
 You can find larger varietals, variegated varietals, and, increasingly, a range of mini hostas.

 Why Grow Hostas in Your Garden?